John Cox Stevens

-John Cox Stevens (September 24, 1785 – June 13, 1857) is best known for founding and serving as the first Commodore of the New York Yacht Club as well as being a member of the America syndicate which, in 1851, won the trophy that would become the America's Cup.
+John Cox Stevens (September 24, 1785 – June 10, 1857) was the founding Commodore of the New York Yacht Club.
+He was a member of the America syndicate which, in 1851, won the trophy that would become the America's Cup.

 Early life

 Stevens was born at his family's estate at Castle Point in Hoboken, New Jersey on September 24, 1785.
 He was the eldest son of Col. John Stevens, a revolutionary war veteran, pioneer in steamboats, and purchaser of what is now Hoboken, and Rachel Cox, who was from New Brunswick, New Jersey.
 His brothers included Robert Livingston Stevens, a businessman and inventor, and Edwin Augustus Stevens, who founded the Stevens Institute of Technology.

 His paternal grandparents were John Stevens Jr., a prominent New Jersey politician who served as a delegate to the Continental Congress, and Elizabeth (née Alexander) Stevens, who was the daughter of James Alexander, the Attorney General of New Jersey, and Mary (née Spratt) Provoost Alexander, a prominent merchant.
 His aunt Mary Stevens married Robert R. Livingston, the first Chancellor of the State of New York.